 |General Discussion (Continued)||14:30-15:50||The Geographical and Cultural Aspects of Geoinformation: Towards a Research

 |Conclusion of workshop (and coffee break)||16:00-16:30|

 We encourage participants to submit conceptual, methodological, or empirical short papers (up to 3000 words manuscripts) discussing the cultural and geographical aspects of geo-information, in particular, but not limited to, subjects such as:

-The papers should be submitted by April 30th, 2019, directly via e-mail, to Dr. Tessio Novack: firstname.lastname@example.org.
+The papers should be submitted by May 13th, 2019, directly via e-mail, to Dr. Tessio Novack: firstname.lastname@example.org.